17hoehbr/automated-plex-guide/README.md

 7. Select "Any" under Quality Profiles
 8. Select /movies under Default Root Folders
 9. Select Physical / Web under Default Minimum Availability.
 Optionally you could select and earlier setting in case a movie gets leaked before being released to DVD but you will more often than not probably just get cam recordings.

+# Advanced Configuration

+**Multiple Hard Drives**

+As your media library grows, you will eventually run into the issue of storage space.
+The obvious solution is to get more hard drives, but it's less obvious how to distribute files across multiple drives with this setup.
+The best solution in my experience is to use [MergerFS](https://github.com/trapexit/mergerfs).
+MergerFS essentially combines multiple hard drives into a single folder on your filesystem.
+Then you can point your '/path/to/media' folder to the MergerFS folder.
+As opposed to traditional solutions such as RAID, MergerFS allows any combination of drives regardless of brand or storage capacity.
+However, it does not provide any redundancy.
+It is possible to combine MergerFS with [SnapRAID](https://www.snapraid.it/) if you'd like some extra redundancy, but personally I have never used it.

+**Quality Control**

+The website [TRaSH Guides](https://trash-guides.info/Radarr/) is an amazing resource for setting up quality profile settings.
+By following these instructions you can achieve fine tuned quality control, such as prioritizing downloads from specific release groups, specific file formats (ex. prefer h.265 over h.264), and set file size limits.